-- Q1 Following on from Mr De Gruchy's questions, it has been my experience that when I receive my water rates, the rateable value is shown but they do not charge in one year.
+- Pollowing on from Mr De Gruchy's questions, it has been my experience that when I receive my water rates, the rateable value is shown but they do not charge in one year.
 For example, where rateable value is \$1,000, and increases to \$1,900, during the first year the rate is at \$1,300, then \$1,600, and then \$1,900.
-Could Council prepare a report for the incoming Council to consider whether this is legal or feasible? - A1 Response by Director Resource Management: This is a request for phasing of valuations, which is currently possible under the Local Government Act 1995, but there are downsides to this because if the charge is taken from one group, it must be added to another group. - As I understand it, Council prepares a 5 year plan for Capital Works.
-Because you receive less money in the first year, you would have to phase the Capital Works programme further, but in the end the amount of revenue would be the same.

-Response by Director Resource Management: The situation is that if your valuation is - Response by Director Resource Management: The situation is timal it your variation is reduced, then someone else has to pick up the shortfall.
-The other valuations, in relative terms, in effect increase as a consequence of taking it off those that have increased by more than the average. - requirements; we required an additional 3% in revenue from rates.
-The application of that 3% falls more heavily on some people because of the changes in the GRV.

-We have to accent what you have at the moment, but for the next three years, can't you
+Could Council prepare a report for the incoming Council to consider whether this is legal or feasible? - A1 Response by Director Resource Management: This is a request for phasing of valuations, which is currently possible under the Local Government Act 1995, but there are downsides to this because if the charge is taken from one group, it must be added to another group. - Q2 As I understand it, Council prepares a 5 year plan for Capital Works.
+Because you receive less money in the first year, you would have to phase the Capital Works programme further, but in the end the amount of revenue would be the same. - A2 Response by Director Resource Management: The situation is that if your valuation is reduced, then someone else has to pick up the shortfall.
+The other valuations, in relative terms, in effect increase as a consequence of taking it off those that have increased by more than the average. - Response by Cmr Morgan: The principal feature this year was to meet budgeted requirements; we required an additional 3% in revenue from rates.
+The application of that 3% falls more heavily on some people because of the changes in the GRV. - Q3 We have to accept what you have at the moment, but for the next three years, can't you control your capital expenditure to be able to reduce the amount each year.
+I do not understand why lowering the rate for one suburb would affect another suburb. - A3 Response by Cmr Rowell: Council decides a monetary amount which it needs to receive, and then apportions this out, using the Valuer General's valuations.
+This year, in most cases you will see that the rate in the dollar has not increased but because the Valuer General's rates have increased, or values have increased, the Council has apportioned it that way.
+It is always a bit of a slight of hand, that Councils will sometimes say we have lowered the rate in the dollar, but the valuations have increased, so therefore we have achieved the 3% extra revenue.